 “And when the thousand years are finished, Satan shall be loosed out of his prison, and shall come forth to deceive the nations which are in the four corners of the earth, Gog and Magog, to gather them together to the war: the number of whom is as the sand of the sea.
 And they went up over the breadth of the earth, and compassed the camp of the saints about, and the beloved city: and fire came down out of heaven, and devoured them” (Revelation 20:7-9 — ASV).

-The Old Testament Background
+The Old Testament Background of Gog and Magog

 Every serious student of Revelation is aware of the fact that the imagery of this final book of the New Testament is borrowed from the Old Testament.

 Ezekiel was instructed to denounce these enemies and prophesy their overthrow by the Lord himself.
 Here is the text:

 The identification of this evil entity has long been a point of controversy among Bible scholars.
-Clearly, though, Ezekiel’s “Gog” represented a sinister power that came against ancient Israel, but was defeated.
+Clearly, though, Ezekiel’s Gog represented a sinister power that came against ancient Israel but was defeated.

 Expositors are divided as to exactly what this force was.
-Vos (p.
-514) identified “Gog” with “Gyges,” a Lydian king (c.
-680-645 B.C.), but Harrison (p.
-890) argued that other possibilities are equally valid, e.g., “Gaga,” mentioned in the Amarna tablets, or “Gago, king of the city-state of Sabi.”
+Vos identified Gog with Gyges (c.
+680-645 B.C.) a Lydian king (514).
+But Harrison argued that other possibilities are equally valid.
+Perhaps it was Gaga mentioned in the Amarna tablets or Gago, king of the city-state of Sabi (890).

-He noted that it was not uncommon to employ an earlier name for a later power, as a means of avoiding political danger, should the actual name have been mentioned.
-He further observed that the territory of the Seleucids was centered in Northern Syria, and included also “Meshech and Tubal in Asia Minor” (pp. 42-43).
+He noted that it was not uncommon to employ an earlier name for a later power as a means of avoiding political danger should the actual name have been mentioned.
+He further observed that the territory of the Seleucids was centered in Northern Syria and included also “Meshech and Tubal in Asia Minor” (42-43).

 The Application in Revelation

-The point is this: A vicious enemy, seemingly an overwhelming power, would come against the Lord’s people.
+The point is this.
+A vicious enemy possessing seemingly overwhelming power would come against the Lord’s people.
 But Israel would not be vanquished.
 Jehovah himself would intervene and be their Savior.

-So, in like fashion, John, in the Apocalypse, borrows this imagery from the former prophet and applies it to what some scholars believe is a projected terminal assault against truth at some point before — perhaps in close proximity to — the return of Christ.
-When this might occur, and in what form it could manifest itself, is not revealed.
-But the outcome is certain.
+In the Apocalypse, John borrows this imagery from the former prophet and applies it to what some scholars believe is a projected final assault against the truth at some point before the return of Christ.
+When this might occur is unknown — perhaps in close proximity to the Judgment Day.

 As has been noted many times (and almost universally by scholars), “victory” is the primary theme of the concluding book of Scripture.

 Would the people of God have been portrayed as being so mercilessly persecuted?
-Would Satan have been described as being permitted to escape his “binding” during that symbolic “thousand years,” only to persecute again through his agents before the final destruction of evil?
+Would Satan have been described as being permitted to escape his prison during that symbolic “thousand years.”
+Would he have been released to persecute again through his agents before the final destruction of evil?